openlab-aux/gitit/README.markdown

 `gitit -p 4000` will start gitit on port 4000.
 Additional runtime options are described by `gitit -h`.

+If you want to tell gitit to use a different default data directiory, you can set the `GITIT_STATIC_DIR` environment variable.

 Using gitit
 ===========